guitoof/articles/Flutter_Hero_Animation_Unmasked/Flutter_Hero_Animation_Unmasked_Part_1.md

   <img src="./images/ModalRoute_subtreeContext.jpg" height="150" style="border-radius: 20px;" alt="ModalRoute.subtreeContext" />
 </div>

-In concrete terms, its the very same instance of `BuildContext` than the one you would access by running `ModalRoute.of(context).subtreeContext` from the `build` method of `HeroDetailsPage` which is the so called: "primary content" mentionned in the definition.
+In concrete terms, it's the very same instance of `BuildContext` than the one you would access by running `ModalRoute.of(context).subtreeContext` from the `build` method of `HeroDetailsPage` which is the so-called: "primary content" mentioned in the definition.

 ### 3. "Heroes, Assemble!"